slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Conquering Fear = Defining Fear: define your fears not your goals.
 Break down your fears until you figure out the truth.
 - “Whenever I feel anxious in general or about something specific, I take a piece of paper and lay it out in landscape and create three columns.
 In the first column on the far left, I write at the top, “What are all the worst things that could happen, however absurd?”
 In the middle column I write, “What could I do to mitigate the horrible things from happening?” and in the far right column I write, “What could I do to get back to where I am now, if these things happen?”
 Tim Ferriss calls this exercise “Fear-Setting”.

-> *'It’s not the mountain we conquer but ourselves.' -- Sir Edmund Hillary*
+> *"It’s not the mountain we conquer but ourselves."
+-- Sir Edmund Hillary*

 ### On courage

-> *'Tolerance of intolerance is cowardice.' -- Ayaan Hirsi Ali*
+> *"Tolerance of intolerance is cowardice."
+-- Ayaan Hirsi Ali*

-> *'Life shrinks or expands in proportion to one’s courage.' -- Anaïs Nin*
+> *"Life shrinks or expands in proportion to one’s courage."
+-- Anaïs Nin*

-> *'Courage is the most important of all the virtues because without courage, you can't practice any other virtue consistently.' -- Maya Angelou*
+> *"Courage is the most important of all the virtues because without courage, you can't practice any other virtue consistently."
+-- Maya Angelou*

 Heros and cowards feel the same fear but their answers are different.
 Courage implies low reverence.

-> *'Evil will prevail if good men stand back and do nothing.' -- Edmund Burke*
+> *"Evil will prevail if good men stand back and do nothing."
+-- Edmund Burke*

-> *'All the darkness in the world cannot extinguish the light of a single candle.' -- Francis of Assisi*
+> *"All the darkness in the world cannot extinguish the light of a single candle."
+-- Francis of Assisi*

-> *'Being deeply loved by someone gives you strength, while loving someone deeply gives you courage.' -- Lao Tzu*
+> *"Being deeply loved by someone gives you strength, while loving someone deeply gives you courage."
+-- Lao Tzu*